ZChen470/mhps/README.md

 Based in work of [`Patricia Arevalo Power Spectra`](https://arxiv.org/abs/1207.5825).

 # Before Installing lc_classifier
-Change the source url to this repository url,then you can follow the steps in the lc_classifier README.md.
+Change the source url to this repository url,then you can follow the steps in the [lc_classifier](https://github.com/alercebroker/lc_classifier) README.md .

 # Installing MHPS